 This innovative project cleans 20 million gallons of stormwater each year.

-At 70 acres of mostly asphalt pavement and concrete surfaces, the Maplewood Mall was a major source of phosphorous runoff to nearby Kohlman Lake.
+With 35 acres of asphalt pavement and concrete surfaces surrounding it, Maplewood Mall was a major source of phosphorous runoff to nearby Kohlman Lake.
 Through a 4-year, multi-phase construction project, we installed a variety of features that now capture and filter 67 percent of rainwater at the mall, up from just 3 percent before the project.

 The mall parking lot features innovative tree trenches, which use layers of angular granite to form a rock filter that slowly drains water into the local storm sewer.
 The main entrance is fitted with rain gardens, permeable pavers and a 5,700-gallon cistern that receives runoff from the mall roof.
 Interpretive signage and a conservation-themed mural draws attention to these improvements, and a large watershed map in the entry vestibule shows how water travels from the mall all the way to the Mississippi River.